Parquery/icontract/README.rst

 whether this is a big issue.
 As long as decorators are directly applied to functions and classes, everything worked fine on our code base.

+**`*args` and `**kwargs`**.
+Since handling variable number of positional and/or keyword arguments requires complex logic and entails many edge cases (in particular in relation to how the arguments from the actual call are resolved and passed to the contract), we did not implement it.
+These special cases also impose changes that need to propagate to rendering the violation messages and related tools such as pyicontract-lint and sphinx-icontract.
+This is a substantial effort and needs to be prioritized accordingly.

+Before we spend a large amount of time on this feature, please give us a signal through `the issue 147 <https://github.com/Parquery/icontract/issues/147>`_ and describe your concrete use case and its relevance.
+If there is enough feedback from the users, we will of course consider implementing it.

 Benchmarks
 ==========
 We run benchmarks against dpcontracts as part of our continuous integration.